-The Sub-fund invests directly or indirectly in other UCITS or investment funds.
+The Fund invests directly or indirectly in other UCITS or investment funds.
 The costs associated with these UCITS or investment funds are included in the overall cost calculation of the Share-class.
-For Share Class P of the Sub-fund, these costs are included in the fixed service fee.
+For Share Class P of the Fund, these costs are included in the Fixed service fee.